iclr-blogposts/2026/_posts/2026-04-27-zero-rewards.md

 ### 3. Unstable training in Best-of-N aware finetuning

 We followed the practices suggested in <d-cite key="chow2024inference"></d-cite>, including (a) using a KL schedule and (b) clipping the sample-dependent weights multiplied by the log probability (Eq.
 9, Lemma 3 in <d-cite key="chow2024inference"></d-cite>).
-Notably, the KL schedule in <d-cite key="chow2024inference"></d-cite> is quite aggressive, starting with a coefficient of 1 and decaying to 0.001, whereas the current standard is to keep it constant at 0.001 <d-cite key="kazemnejad2024VinePPO"></d-cite>.
+Notably, we observed that the KL schedule in <d-cite key="chow2024inference"></d-cite> is quite aggressive, starting with a coefficient of 1 and decaying to 0.001, whereas the current standard is to keep it constant at 0.001 <d-cite key="kazemnejad2024VinePPO"></d-cite>.
 They also clip the failure probability ($$p_{\text{fail}}$$).
-Despite these strategies, we observed large sample-dependent weights ($$g_N^+$$ and $$g_N^-$$ in Eq.
-9, Lemma 3 in <d-cite key="chow2024inference"></d-cite>), which we countered by directly clipping them to stabilize training.
-Unfortunately, none of these interventions enabled the model to solve the Degree-10-Path-10 dataset.
+During trainin, we observed large sample-dependent weights ($$g_N^+$$ and $$g_N^-$$ in Eq.
+9, Lemma 3 in <d-cite key="chow2024inference"></d-cite>) -- we countered these large weights by directly clipping them to stabilize training.
+Unfortunately, interventions did not enable the model to solve the Degree-10-Path-10 dataset.

 To investigate further, we applied the method to the Degree-5-Path-5 dataset which Dr.GRPO can effectively solve (see Fig. 7).
+The model still did not solve the task.
 We believe a major reason is the presence of very high negative gradients.
 When the failure probability ($$p_{\text{fail}}$$) is close to 1, the sample-dependent weights become large, and multiplying them by negative log probabilities produces high magnitude negative gradients.
 This drives the model responses toward degeneracy where it repeats the same set of characters.
 Fig. 7 shows this effect: with a <span style="color: #FF9800;">lower KL penalty</span> (0.001), the model's response lengths increase rapidly, and inspection of the outputs confirms degeneracy, while success rates remain zero.
 Using a <span style="color: #2196F3;">strong-to-weak KL penalty</span> (0.1 to 0.001) stabilizes training but does not help solve the hard task.

 We believe that the issue of high negative gradients can be mitigated by starting with a capable base model.
 Such a model has a lower failure probability ($$p_{\text{fail}}$$ in Eq.
 9, Lemma 3 in <d-cite key="chow2024inference"></d-cite>), which keeps the sample-dependent weights $$g_N^+$$ and $$g_N^-$$ (in Eq.
 9, Lemma 3 in <d-cite key="chow2024inference"></d-cite>) within a reasonable range, thus ensuring stable training.
 As shown in Fig. 8, Best-of-N aware finetuning is able to solve the Degree-3-Path-3 task, likely due to its relatively lower initial failure rates compared to Degree-5-Path-5.